128technology/docs/docs/cc_fips_secure_deliver.md

 - Compare the carrier tracking number of the Juniper Networks order number listed in the Juniper Networks shipping notification with the tracking number on the package received.
 - Log on to the Juniper Networks online customer support portal at https://support.juniper.net/support to view the order status.
 - Compare the carrier tracking number or the Juniper Networks order number listed in the Juniper Networks shipment notification with the tracking number on the package received.

+### Software Verification

+Post-software image installation integrity scanning of all installed binaries has been implemented per Common Criteria requirements.
+After the installation has completed, run the `systemctl start 128T-rpm-verify` as `root` from the linux shell.

+The self-test scan is intiated and takes approximately two minutes to complete.
+Upon completion, run:

+`systemctl status 128T-rpm-verify`

+Successful completion displays the following message:

+`PASS: All RPM file digests verified`

+**Use the `show system version detail` command to view the associated verification details.**

+If the result displays the following:

+`FAIL: RPM file digest mismatch detected`

+The failure must be resolved before continuing to ensure compliance.

+### How?

+After the self-test scan test has succeed, enable the automatic self-test by executing the `enable` command in the linux shell:

+`systemctl enable 128T-rpm-verify`

+This enables the self-test on every subsequent reboot.
+If the self-test fails, the 128T service will not start.